LLNL/radiuss-spack-testing/docs/sphinx/spack-pipeline-feature.rst

 Implementation
 --------------

-In terms of implementation, we can start with a script to get Spack.
+In terms of implementation, we start with a script to get Spack.

 --------